unicolet/mappu/vagrant/README.md

-The installer script scripts/mappu.sh will also automatically download installer files for Tomcat, Geoserver and Mappu and they will be cached in install-data so that they don;t hev to be downloaded over and over.
+The installer script scripts/mappu.sh will also automatically download installer files for Tomcat, Geoserver and Mappu and they will be cached in install-data so that they don't have to be downloaded over and over.

 The content of the install data is safe to delete.